Finding Planted Cycles in a Random Graph: Generating function bounds and proof of possibility of recovery

 \begin{proof} Recall that $H^*\Delta H$ can be represented as a vertex-disjoint union of $(a,b)$-circuits such that exactly half of the total edges are planted.
-However, each individual $(a,b)$-circuit may be unbalanced, \ie, having an unequal number of planted and unplanted edges.
+However, each individual $(a,b)$-circuit may be imbalanced, \ie, have an unequal number of planted and unplanted edges.
 Nevertheless, we will argue that the expected number of $(a,b)$-circuits with more than $(1/2-\epsilon)$ fraction of their edges unplanted is bounded.

 Towards this end, for each $(a,b)$-circuit $C$ in graph $G$, define its excess $\ex(C)=b-(1/2-\epsilon) (a+b)$, where $\epsilon>0$ will be specified later.
 Then define the total excess over all possible valid circuits with positive excess as